 How Do I Find Out How Much Fuoride is in My Water?

 If you receive your tap water from a local water utility, you can find out its fluoride content.
 Click on a county on the map, or select a county from the list below to view information on the community water systems in that county.
 The number of persons served and the fluoride content of each system are provided.
-Currently, the optimum recommended level of fluoride in drinking water in Ohio to prevent tooth decay is 1.0 part per million (ppm) or 1.0 mg/L. Recently, the U.S. Department of Health and Human Services proposed changing the optimum level of fluoride in drinking water to 0.7 ppm or 0.7 mg/L. More information is available about the proposed recommendation.
+Currently, the optimum recommended level of fluoride in drinking water in Ohio to prevent tooth decay is 1.0 part per million (ppm) or 1.0 mg/L. In 2011, the U.S. Department of Health and Human Services proposed changing the optimum level of fluoride in drinking water to 0.7 ppm or 0.7 mg/L. More information is available about the proposed recommendation.

 If you receive your tap water from a private well, a laboratory will need to analyze a sample of your water to determine the fluoride content.
 Click here to find out how to have your water tested for the fluoride content.